International students are welcome to study in most LCC programs. The

 On a separate piece of paper, type or write one of the following statements providing the name, address, and telephone number of your personal representative.
 You must type or print your name at the bottom of the statement as it appears on your application and sign and date the statement.
 Choosing a personal representative is optional.
 If you name a personal representative, you should make sure that the individual has agreed to assist you.

 (Insert name, address, telephone number and email address of personal representative) is authorized to act as my personal representative regarding my application to Lansing Community College.
 He/She is to receive all correspondence regarding my application, including the I-20 form, which I will need to obtain my student visa from the U.S. Embassy.

 (Insert name, address, telephone number and email address of personal representative) is authorized to act as my personal representative regarding my application to Lansing Community College.
 He/She is to receive copies of all correspondence regarding my application.
-The I-20 form, which I will need to obtain my student visa from the U.S. Embassy, is to be mailed directly to me. is authorized to act as my personal representative regarding my application to Lansing Community College.
-He/She is to receive copies of all correspondence regarding my application.
-The I-20 form, which I will need to obtain my student visa from the U.S. Embassy, is to be mailed directly to me.
+The Form I-20, which I will need to obtain my student visa from the U.S. Embassy, is to be mailed directly to me.

-(Insert name, address, telephone number and email address of personal representative) is authorized to receive the I-20 form, which I will need to obtain my student visa from the U.S. Embassy.
+(Insert name, address, telephone number and email address of personal representative) is authorized to receive the Form I-20, which I will need to obtain my student visa from the U.S. Embassy.

 Countries where English is the Language of the Education System

 (Applicants educated in these countries are exempt from the English competency test requirements.)